Confirmation and refutation of very luminous galaxies in the early universe: Methods

-\bmhead{Data Availability}
+\subsection{Data Availability}

 The JWST NIRSpec data are available from the Mikulski Archive for Space Telescopes (MAST; \url{http://archive.stsci.edu}), under program ID 2750.
 The CEERS JWST imaging data are available from MAST under program ID 1345.
 Reduced NIRCam data products from the CEERS team are available at \url{https://ceers.github.io}.
+The NOEMA data is part of program D22AC, which will be available at \url{http://vizier.cds.unistra.fr/viz-bin/VizieR-3?-source=B/iram/noema}.